my3dltd/F1-B-V2-MKS/README.md

 TF card files can only be updated once.
 After the update, the files in the TF card are automatically invalid (can be deleted).
 Need to update again.
 Copy the 2 files lite_cfg   mkslite.bin to the TF card again, and do it again.

+Manual sliding XY is normal
+Enter the automatic leveling hot bed, (you can manually fine-tune the knob under the hot bed) The printing material of the test piece is PLA, Retraction setting: speed 25mm/s, retraction length 6mm The first layer printing speed is less than 20mm/s